david-willis-dev/Quirky-Password-Checker/README.md

 ## Problem:
 ### Is your password not like other passwords?
 Find out how secure/unique/quirky your password is in comparison to a dataset of 100,000+ most used passwords based off of the Jaro-Algorithm for determining string similarity.
 ## Features:
 ### A list will be returned containing the 10 most similar results to your password, as well as their Jaro score, and where your password ranks among the most commonly used passwords.
-There will also be a list that returns the computational runtime of each data structure, as well as a general comparison word (ie: “quirky” or “unoriginal”) decided upon by the uniqueness score (based upon various calculations using the jaro value as well as usage of special characters, numbers, capital letters).
+There will also be a list that returns the computational runtime of each data structure, as well as a general comparison word (ie: “quirky” or “unoriginal”) decided upon by the uniqueness score (based upon various calculations using the jaro value as well as position of most similar password in dataset).
 ## Data:
 ### We are using a data list of the most common passwords, sorted by frequency featured in the link below: https://lucidar.me/en/security/list-of-100000-most-common-passwords/
 ## Strategy: